ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-getting-started/index.md

 |
 | If everything goes well, `ng serve` has started the web server.
 You can open your app at <a href="http://localhost:4200" target="_blank">localhost:4200</a>.
 |
-| As a next step, let's add the ag-Charts NPM packages.
+| As a next step, let's add the AG Charts NPM packages.
 Run the following command in `my-app` (you may need a new instance of the terminal):
 |
 | ```bash
 | npm install --save ag-charts-community ag-charts-angular
 | npm install # in certain circumstances npm will perform an "auto prune".
 This step ensures all expected dependencies are present
 | ```
 |
 | After a few seconds of waiting, you should be good to go.
 Let's get to the actual coding!
-As a first step, let's add the ag-Charts Angular module to our app module (`src/app/app.module.ts`):
+As a first step, let's add the AG Charts Angular module to our app module (`src/app/app.module.ts`):
 |
 | ```ts
 | import { BrowserModule } from '@angular/platform-browser';